What is Fluid?

 The reciprocal of density is the specific volume.
 It is given by Volume/Mass.
 It is denoted by ‘v’ and measured in the following units:

 CGS unit: cm³g⁻¹

 Fluid mechanics is the phenomenon and an important branch of Physics that deals with two properties of fluids, i.e., the fluid at rest (hydrostatic) and that of in motion or a flow (hydrodynamics).

 So, basically, fluid mechanics is the branch of physics that is concerned with the mechanics of fluids viz: liquids, gases, and plasmas(the fourth state of matter) and the forces subjected to these.

 We find applications of fluid mechanics in a wide range of disciplines including the following:

-Answer: The tension generated when fluid comes into contact with the other surface.
+The tension is generated when fluid comes into contact with the other surface.

 If we talk about oil, if the drop of oil falls on the surface, it tends to remain congested, take the least area, or simply remain in a spherical shape because of the surface tension.
 One must note that this shape is possible only when this drop is free of gravity or other external forces.